oboehmer/CLEUR20-CXTA/docs/01-basic.md

 [...]
 ```

-The console output only shows the test case executed, it doesn't show the Setup step, you need to revert to the log.html in the browser:
+The console output only shows the test case executed, it doesn't show the Setup step, you need to revert to the <a href="../logs/log-01-show2.html" target="_blank">log.html</a> in the browser:

 ![](01-log2.png)